20 Healthy Homemade Sauces, Dressings, and Dips

 Healthy Homemade Sauces and Dressings

 You will want to put this healthy peanut sauce on everything once you taste it!
 It’s easy to make from simple ingredients, many of which you probably have in your pantry right now.
-It has flavors of peanut, sesame, ginger, garlic, and just a little bit of heat.
-This peanut sauce recipe is vegan and can easily be made gluten free.
+I am pretty much addicted to this healthy peanut sauce.
+We’ve been having it once a week (at least) with dinner since

 Romesco sauce originates from Catalonia, an autonomous region in northeastern Spain.
 Fishermen traditionally prepare the sauce to serve with fish.
 Romesco sauce is full of nutritious ingredients.
 It’s typically made with roasted tomatoes, olive or sunflower oil, garlic, peppers, and almonds, pine nuts, or hazelnuts.
 Some recipes include vinegars, onion, and fresh herbs.